ctboughter/AIMS/README.md

 Boughter CT, Borowska MT, Guthmiller JJ, Bendelac A, Wilson PC, Roux B, Adams EJ.
 Biochemical Patterns of Antibody Polyreactivity Revealed Through a Bioinformatics-Based Analysis of CDR Loops. eLife.
 2020.
 DOI: 10.7554/eLife.61393

 # Documentation
 Rather than have all of the instructions on this GitHub page, all information on installation and usage (and more!) has been moved to a separate, more readable documentation page.
 Please follow this link:

 https://aims-doc.readthedocs.io/en/latest/

 For the comprehensive AIMS user guide.

+# Further Reading
+Now that AIMS has been out and in the wild for around two years, there have been additional published peer-reviewed manuscripts or posted preprints that highlight the capabilities of AIMS!
+I'll try to keep this list relatively up to date, and if it ever gets lengthy will likely move it to the ReadTheDocs page.
+Manuscripts thus far include:

+- An application of AIMS to non-immune molecules using multi-sequence alignment (MSA) encoding: https://pubs.acs.org/doi/abs/10.1021/acs.jpcb.2c02173
+- The AIMS bible, with a thorough explanation of the rationale behind the AIMS analysis: https://www.biorxiv.org/content/10.1101/2022.12.07.519510v1
+- An investigation of the nature of the germline interactions between TCR CDR loops and MHC: https://www.biorxiv.org/content/10.1101/2022.12.07.519507v1

 # Acknowledgements
 This initial stable build has only been possible through a highly collaborative effort focused on creating a functional pipeline with the incorporated features necessary for thorough repertoire analysis.
 The following people have made major contributions to this project: